ethersync/ethersync/docs/decisions/02-working-with-vims-eol-behavior.md

 Note: The `contentOfCurrentBuffer` function should probably always look at 'eol' to return the real, implied content.

+Note: Vim doesn't seem to set 'eol' to false when the file is completely empty.

 Observation:

 - Have a file not ending in \n.